omec-project/up4/scenarios/README.md

 * `onos-check-summary`: to verify that devices, links, and hosts have been discovered
 * and many more

-To be able to reuse such commands, we clone the ONOS repository in `./onos` and add the following directories to `PATH` when running `stc` (see `$(SCENARIOS):` target in `Makefile`):
+To be able to reuse such commands, we clone the ONOS repository in `scenarios/onos` and add the following directories to `PATH` when running `stc` (see `$(SCENARIOS):` target in `Makefile`):
 * ./onos/tools/test/bin
 * ./onos/tools/test/scenarios/bin

-However, `onos-check-*` commands were developed to be used with "cells", an environment for running multiple ONOS instances in VMs.
+However, `onos-check-*` commands were originally developed to be used with "cells", an environment for running multiple ONOS instances in VMs.
 Instead, here we use STC to coordinate execution of steps in the local machine using Docker.
 For this reason, we override some of the `onos-check-*` commands with a modified version that works with the Docker-based environment.
+We do this by re-implementing the same commands in `scenarios/bin`, and giving it priority in `PATH`.

 The modified `onos-check-*` commands, along with other new commands, can be found in `./bin`.